Daniel-KM/Omeka-S-module-Cartography/README.md

 ------------

 This module requires the modules [Annotate] and [Data Type Geometry].
+If the module [Generic] is used, it must be version greater or equal to 3.0.16.

 The module uses external libraries, so use the release zip to install it, or use and init the source.